 Can I use a free VPN with Ubuntu?

 You might be considering using a free VPN for Ubuntu.
-However, we’d advise against it.
+However, I’d advise against it.
 For starters, they usually have very low bandwidth caps, making them unreliable options for regular use.
 Additionally, you’ll often find that free providers lack dedicated Ubuntu apps, so setting them up—if possible at all—requires tedious configuration for each server.

 Do Linux users need a VPN?